Get insider access

 0.067

-The Samsung QN90D has outstanding HDR brightness.
+The Samsung QN90D has amazing HDR brightness.
 Highlights really pop out during darker scenes, and the TV is bright enough that very bright specular highlights even stand out in well-lit scenes.
 Combined with its fantastic contrast, this TV provides a very impactful HDR viewing experience.

 These measurements are after calibrating the HDR white point with the following settings: